Contents

 - If approved, inspections are scheduled.

-- Upon passing inspections, the permit is issued.
+- After passing inspections, the permit is issued.

 Why It Works: Fewer handoffs keep the process fast and efficient for a small team.